dburriss/dburriss.github.io/_drafts/2020-11-16-skills-of-meditation.md

 Developing a practice of being thankful daily for every little thing you can muster will provide a bulwark against the bad things that come your way.

-One last practice ties in with the meditation on death.
+I said I would come back to the meditation on death.
 By considering that any day could be your last, it can bring into focus what is important and what your energy should be spent on.

 > “Let us prepare our minds as if we’d come to the very end of life.
 Let us postpone nothing.
 Let us balance life’s books each day.
-The one who puts the finishing touches on their life each day is never short of time.” -Seneca
+The one who puts the finishing touches on their life each day is never short of time.” - Seneca

+No only can meditating on your own mortality make sure you spend your time well, it can cause you to appreciate life more.

 ### Conclusion